dxlabskku/TFBlender/README.md

 Macroeconomic Data for ELS Knock-In Prediction"

 ## Architectures
+Below is a conceptual diagram of how the model processes data in parallel along two axes:

 <img src=https://github.com/dxlabskku/TFMixer/blob/main/model.png/>

+1. Time-Dimension Path

+Embeds the sequence of combined features across multiple time steps.
+Uses a TimesBlock to detect different periodicities in the input, performing FFT-based frequency analysis and a set of Inception-like convolution layers.
+Passes the time-embedded representation through multiple layers of multi-head self-attention and feedforward layers.

+2. Feature-Dimension Path

+Transposes the data to treat each feature as a “token,” applying multi-head self-attention over the feature axis.
+Captures inter-feature relationships at every time step.

+3.Final Decision

+Concatenates the final states from both paths.
+Produces a single logit (or multiple logits) for classification or regression tasks.

 $\mathbf{h}^{(l-1)}$ and $\mathbf{x}$ pass through graph convolutional operation to form *global state* and *local state*. *Forget gate* and *update gate* determine the ratio between two states. $\mathbf{h}^{(l)}$ is figured out by two states and graph residual connection from $\mathbf{h}^{(l-1)}$.